shoeffner/mthesis/src/conclusion.md

 As shown in @chap:a-gaze-tracking-library the \Gaze{} library achieves its goals.
 It is able to process data in a timely manner and solves eye center tracking extremely well.
 One of its shortcomings is the model to transform the detected pupils from the 2D image into the 3D model.
-In the following sections the shortcomings and successes of \Gaze{} are quantified and qualified.
-Near the end of the chapter a comparison with iTracker was planned, but since the gaze points can not be calculated properly using the geometric model, the comparison is limited.
+In the following sections, the shortcomings and successes of \Gaze{} are quantified and qualified.
+Near the end of the chapter a comparison with iTracker was planned, but since the gaze points cannot be calculated properly using the geometric model, the comparison is limited.
 Instead, a brief qualitative review of iTracker will be done.